BeFrank PPI NV values your privacy. That is why we handle your personal data with great care. You can read how we do this in this privacy statement.

 - Information we need for a specific product, for example if you choose your own investments with your pension product.

 - We also need your citizen service number (BSN) for life insurance and pension products.

 Additional data means data that we have not obtained from you or your employer but data we have obtained from public sources.
 For example, consulting information in order to combat terrorism and money laundering.
 Or consulting information held at the Credit Registration Agency (BKR).
 We do this in some cases to assess a risk or to meet our statutory obligations.
 Further information on this is provided on this page under ‘From whom do we obtain your data?’.

 We keep a record of when and about what you contact us.
-To improve the quality of our service, and for training, coaching and evaluation of our employees, we record some of our telephone conversations.
+We do this to improve the quality of our service and for training, coaching and evaluation of our employees.

 Your visits to our website and app

 From whom do we obtain your personal data?